2022 Memberships now available to purchase!

 Goal: Target Ladies Tour for the 2022 Season.

-The 2021 Club Survey revealed a desire to hold a Ladies Tour in 2022 and planning for this has already begun following a Pre-Season ladies planning meeting in January which also addressed Ladies and Girls leagues selection for 2022.
-There are longer term goals for the club of a Ladies 2nd XI by 2025 and offering longer format games at the weekend in the 2023 season so all development is being done with this in mind.
+The 2021 Club Survey revealed a desire to hold a Ladies Tour in 2022 and this was done to Kent following a Pre-Season ladies planning meeting in January which also addressed Ladies and Girls leagues selection for 2022.
+The ladies team also went to several cricket games together.

 Goal: Adjust Ladies Coaching in line with 2021 Survey Feedback